mishoo/UglifyJS/README.md

 - `join_vars` (default: `true`) -- join consecutive `var` statements

-- `keep_fargs` (default: `true`) -- Prevents the compressor from discarding unused function arguments.
-You need this for code which relies on `Function.length`.
+- `keep_fargs` (default: `strict`) -- Discard unused function arguments.
+Code which relies on `Function.length` will break if this is done indiscriminately, i.e. when passing `true`.
+Pass `false` to always retain function arguments.

 - `keep_fnames` (default: `false`) -- Pass `true` to prevent the compressor from discarding function names.
 Useful for code relying on